Grade0/text-to-bpmn2.0/README.md

 http://localhost:3000
 ```

-✅ Your Text-to-BPMN app will be live on your local machine.
+✅ Text-to-BPMN2.0 app will be live on your local machine.

 ---